 As a prospective student, you are encouraged to review this catalog prior to signing an Enrollment Agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you before signing an Enrollment Agreement.
-Prior to enrollment, ABCSD will provide a prospective student, either in writing or electronically, with a school catalog containing, all the minimum requirements set forth by the Bureau for Private Postsecondary Education.
+Prior to enrollment, Associated Barber College of San Diego (ABCSD) will provide a prospective student, either in writing or electronically, with a school catalog containing, all the minimum requirements set forth by the Bureau for Private Postsecondary Education.